MOSH-Insa-Toulouse/MOSH_2020_FONTAINE_FLOUTARD/README.md

 ![Schematic](./img/schema.PNG)

-The schematic is composed of three 4 parts:
+The schematic is composed of 4 parts:

 1. The Amplifier stage (on the top-left)
 1. The Lora Tx Radio Chip (on the top-middle)